la2050/archive/_projects/2015/teach-for-america-growing-the-pipeline-of-dacamented-teachers-for-la-students.md

   students who share the same background.
 project_image: 'https://img.youtube.com/vi/Iih_C_KRHL0/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/Iih_C_KRHL0'
-'In one to three sentences, please describe your proposal.': >- Given the issues facing our immigrant students in Los Angeles and with the announcement of Deferred Action for Childhood Arrivals (DACA) in 2012, we are committed to increasing pathways for DACA recipients to join as Teach For America corps members teaching in Los Angeles public schools.
-We believe DACAmented corps members have the unique potential to serve as role models for students who share the same background.
 Where will you be working?:
   - Central LA
   - East LA